cms-sw/cms-sw.github.io/forward-ports.md

  - { name: Project page, link: 'https://github.com/cms-sw/cmssw' }
  - { name: Feedback, link: 'https://github.com/cms-sw/cmssw/issues/new' }
 ---
+# Manual Forward Ports

-When some pull request is committed in an old release, this does not get propagated in the subsequent one, apart from a few specific cases (e.g. THREADED builds).
+When some pull request is committed in an old release, this does not get propagated in the subsequent one, apart from specific cases (e.g. THREADED builds).

 In order to understand what is missing one can use the git log command, where the most recent release is the beginning of the log and the previous one is the end of the log.
 E.g.: